keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-mini-retirement-vision.md

 - When can these activities be done?
 Are some seasonal or scheduled on certain days?
 Or can they be done anytime?
 - Where would you want to go or be?

+Remember - in this scenario, money is no object but the goal is to use the year in a way that fulfills you for the long haul.
+The kind of year you'd look back on and say, "I'm so glad I did that!".

+If you're having trouble coming up with ideas, consider resurrecting some [childhood dreams]({% post_url 2017/2017-09-19-bring-back-your-childhood-dreams %}).

-Go through this for each timeline and then distill down to a few sentences that capture the essence of your _Money is No Object vision_.
+Write down your answers for each question above.
+Then review your answers and rewrite the whole vision as a 3-5 sentence description of your _Money is No Object vision_.

-Here's an example:
+Here's an example vision:

 _In a 12-month mini-retirement, I'd explore Europe with my wife and kids.
-We'd like to experience different cultures and see cities and ruins that are way older than we can get around here.
+We'd like to experience different cultures and see cities and ruins that are way older than we can find around here.
 We'd like to go in January._

-The key to the _Money is No Object_ exercise is to identify what your true desires are by taking out the constraints.
+The key to the _Money is No Object_ exercise is to identify your true desires by taking out the constraints.

-But this is where most people get tripped up.
-Because, for most of us, money most certainly __is__ an object.
+But, for most of us, money most certainly __is__ an object.
 Not many of us have the means to cover the budget for a 12-month whirlwind tour of Europe starting in three months.
+So how do we refine our vision to something achievable without watering it down so much that we lose interest?

 ## Refining Your Vision